djanidaud/pdfScanner/README.md

-# Flask Application
+# PDF Scanner

-Welcome to the repository for our Flask application.
 This application utilizes OCR capabilities and integrates with OpenAI's API.

 ## Prerequisites